VSKarthikT/react/Notes.md

 Component compostion -- putting element inside a element If we want expecute any JS code in RFC we can put it in {} curly braces to execute javascript airthimetic or any operations and display/render in markup we can also keep JS varibles like JSX sytax components

+Ep-4

+Props/Properties?
+props is nothing but arguments to the function in React functional components passign props to the component

+Conflict driven UI